Iran–Iraq War: Iran invades Iraq and Iraqi tactics in response

 By the end of 1982, Iraq had been resupplied with new Soviet and Chinese materiel, and the ground war entered a new phase.
-Iraq used newly acquired T-55, T-62 and T-72 tanks, as well as Chinese copies, BM-21 truck-mounted rocket launchers, and Mi-24 helicopter gunships to prepare a Soviet-type three-line defence, replete with obstacles such as barbed wire, minefields, fortified positions and bunkers.
+Iraq used newly acquired tanks, as well as Chinese copies, truck-mounted rocket launchers, and helicopter gunships to prepare a Soviet-type three-line defence, replete with obstacles such as barbed wire, minefields, and bunkers.
 The Combat Engineer Corps built bridges across water obstacles, laid minefields, erected earthen revetments, dug trenches, built machine gun nests, and prepared new defence lines and fortifications.

 Iraq began to focus on using defence in depth to defeat the Iranians through sheer size.
 Large Iranian human-wave attacks would overrun Iraq's forward entrenched infantry defences, forcing Iraqi retreats, but their static defences would bleed the Iranians and channel them into certain directions, drawing them into traps or pockets.
 Iraqi air and artillery attacks would then pin the Iranians down and expose them to counterattacks by tanks and mechanised infantry.

 Sometimes, the Iraqis would launch "probing attacks" into the Iranian lines to provoke rapid responses.
 While Iranian human wave attacks were successful against the dug-in Iraqi forces in Khuzestan, they had trouble breaking through Iraq's defence in depth lines.
 Iraq had a logistical advantage in their defence: the front was located near the main Iraqi bases and arms depots, allowing their army to be efficiently supplied.
-By contrast, the front in Iran was a considerable distance away from the main Iranian bases and arms depots, and as such, Iranian troops and supplies had to travel through mountain ranges before arriving at the front.
+By contrast, the front in Iran was far away from the main Iranian bases and arms depots, and as such, Iranian troops and supplies had to travel through mountain ranges to reach the front.